Alcohol Assessment Rebuild for Community Engagement

 Overview

-Following the decommissioning of the original AUDIT C tool on the Drinkaware website, I partnered with the project lead to rebuild a sustainable, user-friendly version for use in community and partnership settings.
-The goal was to create a proof of concept—demonstrating that we could successfully deliver the tool in-house while making it accessible, engaging, and meaningful for underserved audiences seeking to understand their drinking risk.
+Following the decommissioning of Drinkaware’s original AUDIT-C tool, I led the UX design for a rebuild that could be deployed in community and partnership settings.
+The goal was to create a proof of concept demonstrating that we could deliver the tool in-house while making it accessible, engaging, and meaningful for underserved audiences seeking to understand their drinking risk.

 What is AUDIT-C?